-In the lovely Villa Celimontana park, there is the annual Village Celimontana festival featuring some 100 concerts of different music genres from jazz to Brasilian samba to rock’n’roll.
-Rich also the food and drinks offer with plenty of street food, cocktails, and more.
+In the lovely Villa Celimontana park, there is the annual Village Celimontana festival featuring some 100 concerts of different music genres from jazz to Brazilian samba to rock’n’roll.
+Rich also the food and drinks offer starring plenty of street food, cocktails, and more.

 Enjoy the music of Parco Appio

 Every summer, Parco Appio becomes the place of parties and festivals.
 A large space in front of the Parco dell’Appia Antica and the spring of the Egeria water, considered sacred in Rome since ancient times, Parco Appio offers food, drink, and entertainment every evening.

 Different types of music festivals, from 1980s disco music to rock’n’roll, animate the evenings and a great variety of foods and drinks completes the fun.
 Immersed in the green but still inside Rome, at Parco Appio you can enjoy concerts and an open-air movie theater, or a chat in the relaxation zone while enjoying your aperitif or dinner.

 Whether you want to go for different bites on the go from the street food stands, tuck into pizza, or enjoy a steak from the on-site steakhouse, Parco Appio covers it all.
 For a drink, you can visit the cocktail bar or sip on an artisan beer.

 If you are a fan of fish and seafood, don’t miss the kiosk of Senza Spine Osteria that wants to combine the traditional vibe of a trattoria with a more refined menu.